cjerrington/cjerrington.github.io/src/posts/2023/2023-01-30-adding-a-basic-search.md

 ---
 title: "Adding a basic search to a static site"
-excerpt: "A simple solution to having a search feature on a static website"
+description: "A simple solution to having a search feature on a static website"
 tags:
   - web design
   - 100DaysToOffload
+date: 2023-01-30
 ---

 Having a search feature typically requires a database or server side backend to help with the data query.
 Lets take a quick look at how we can add a simple search to a static website.
 Somehow we need a system to know about the content on your website so the user can search it.
 With static files we can query then, so how would this work?